Sunday, December 31, 2006

 Sisters of Charity at the Beatification of Mother Teresa

 2006 has been a very odd year.
 I cannot hand on heart say it was a particularly good one for me.
-I had terrible problems living in Leamington but I will not harp on about them.
-They are in the past now.
-One of my New Year's Resolutions is to forget about them and get on with my life.
+One of my New Year's Resolutions is to get on with my life.

 In terms of other endings in 2006, an old friend, Sam Towers of Cotesbach, died in October.
 After Sam's funeral at St. Mary's, Cotesbach, I wrote a poem about him, Do A Little, and also a blog, Sam Towers 1918-2006 (16 October 2006).